 - Spray a 10-inch pie pan with nonstick cooking spray.

-- Spread the meringue in the pie pan, covering the sides and bottom of the pan, about 1-inch thick.
+- Spread the meringue in the bottom and up the sides of the pan, about 1-inch thick.
 You may have extra meringue (see tip below).

-- Hollow out a little hole in the middle of the bottom of the meringue the size of half a dime to help with an even baking of the shell.
+- Hollow out a small hole the size of half a dime in the middle of the bottom of the meringue to help with even baking of the shell.

-- Turn oven off and let shell dry in the oven for another hour.
+- Turn the oven off and let the meringue crust dry in the oven for another hour.

-- When the shell is cool, spread the whipped topping in the shell.
+- When the crust is cool, spread the whipped topping in it.

 - Sprinkle with chopped pecans.

-- Place the pie in the refrigerator to completely chill before serving.
+- Place the pie in the refrigerator to thoroughly chill before serving.

-Then you can fill the baked nests with jam, pudding, or fruit.
-What a great bonus dessert!
+Then you can fill the baked nests with jam, pudding, fruit, or berries.
+Strawberries and raspberries make a nice dessert for Valentine’s Day.

 Love homemade pies?
 Try these recipes!